Olivier-Boudeville-EDF/erlhdf5/README.md

-Welcome to our fork of the erlhdf5 binding, to manage HDF5 from Erlang.
+Welcome to our fork of the erlhdf5 binding, to manage the HDF5 file format from the Erlang/OTP programming language.

 # User Notes